Prostate Specific Antigen – PSA

 Elevated PSA is not a diagnosis of prostate cancer

 It is important to repeat that an elevated PSA alone is not a diagnosis of prostate cancer.
-Even where men – say 60-70 years of age – have a PSA reading in excess of twice the normal PSA level for their years almost half do not have a positive cancer finding on biopsy.
+Even where men – say 60-70 years of age – have a PSA reading in excess of twice the normal PSA level for their years almost half do not.have a positive cancer finding following multiparametric MRI and/or biopsy.